smlhelp/book/src/concepts/imperative.md

 If you're familiar with languages like Java and C, this can also be used to explain why semicolons are required at the end of each line.

-Where the semicolon `;` is used to mark the end of one program and set up the next program to sequentially follow.
-In SML, this is also valid syntax.
+The semicolon `;` is used to mark the end of one program and set up the next program to sequentially follow.
+In SML (not just the REPL), this is also valid syntax.

 > For some expressions `exp1 : t1`, `exp2 : t2`, we have that `exp1;exp2 : t2`
 > where `exp1` is evaluated first, and then `exp2` evaluated thereafter.